shadowtime2000/eon/README.md

 Yes, another web server framework.
 Whenever a new one comes out, you have to ask yourself: Do I need this?
 Am I fine to just continue using express/fastify/etc...?
 I want to present to you the reasons why I began writing this framework and hopefully make your decision a bit easier.

 ### Express is _not_ a small framework
 Express is great, because it provides lots of features, but that also makes it a quite large library.
-With Eon, I tried to reduce the bundle size by writing as much code as possible on my own and adding only the neccessary features.
+With Eon, I tried to reduce the bundle size by writing as much code as possible on my own and adding only the necessary features.

 ### 0 Dependencies
 As of `v1.11.x`, Eon.js has *no dependencies whatsoever*, thereby further reducing the bundle size and overhead of additional packages to manage.